Wouldn’t it be wonderful to design and build your own bespoke home? What does it take to do that with Stommel Haus?

 allows us to install flush showers upstairs as well as downstairs.
 After the screed work a bit of patience is required as the screed has to dry for several weeks.
 We will not install flooring on a wet screed which could cause parquet to twist or tiles to come off.
 Stommel Haus will check humidity of the floors before work continues.

 Now the decorators come in to skim and smooth all the Fermacell surfaces of the partition walls and possibly exterior walls.
 After skimming and smoothing, a fleece paper will be installed ready for painting which is done by qualified German decorators.
-After the paint work, the second and final fix electrics and heating installation can be done.
+After the paint work, the second and final fix electrics and heating installation can be finished.
+In parallel the flooring is installed which you selected during your fitting meeting in Germany.

 All bathrooms will be installed and finished.
 It would be great if your local kitchen fitters could come in now to install the kitchen in the kitchen area which has already be fitted with electrics and water in the right positions.